 - This numerical field shall be incremented when:

-a)- there are one or more backward incompatible changes to the API after the OpenAPI freeze for a given 3GPP Release; and
+a)- there are one or more backward incompatible changes to the API after the OpenAPI freeze for a given 3GPP Release and the previous API version is not being withdrawn (see subclause 4.3.1.x); and

 b) there are the first backward incompatible change(s) to the existing API while a 3GPP Release is under development (i.e. prior to the OpenAPI freeze for a given 3GPP Release).